shrinerb/shrine/README.md

 ## Plugins

-Shrine has a small core which provides only the essential functionality.
+Shrine comes with a small core which provides only the essential functionality.
 However, it comes with a lot of additional features which can be loaded via plugins.
 This way you can choose exactly how much Shrine does for you.
-Shrine itself ships with over 20 plugins, but it's also easy to create your own ([see the guide](...)).
+Shrine itself ships with over 20 plugins, but it's also easy to create your own.

 The plugin system respects inheritance, so you can choose which plugins will be applied to which uploaders: